Illumina/manta/src/markdown/mantaUserGuide.md

 #### Unpaired tumor sample

 Manta supports SV calling for tumor sample only.
-The tumor-only mode can be triggered by supplying a tumor bam file but no normal bam.
+The tumor-only mode can be triggered by supplying a tumor sample alignment file but no alignments for the normal sample.
 The results are reported in __tumorSV.vcf.gz__.
 This file contains all SV candidates (similar to the __candidateSV.vcf.gz__ file), but also includes paired and split read evidence for each allele and a